 Take construction as an example.
-Only two per cent of construction workers are women.
-And some of the two per cent who do work in the industry report that they experience violence, hostility and harassment in their workplace.
+Only 2% of construction workers are women.
+And some of the 2% who do work in the industry report that they experience violence, hostility and harassment in their workplace.
 A perceived lack of respect for women in construction means women do not consider it as a career option.
 So, they are missing out on well-paid, skilled jobs and the industry is missing out on valuable, much-needed workers.

 One way to support a safe and respectful workplace for women is to celebrate International Women’s Day.
-By celebrating a day that promotes women, it sends a message to employees that the business stands for equality and will not tolerate discrimination.
+Celebrating a day that promotes women sends a message to employees that the business stands for equality and will not tolerate discrimination.

 While both men and women can be victims and perpetrators of family violence, most of the violence is carried out by men against women.
 While it might not seem to be, family violence is a workplace gender equity issue because women are more likely to need time away from work as a result of family violence.

 Often when we talk about supporting progression for women, the conversation turns into a debate about positive discrimination versus promotion based on merit.
 But regardless of your views on this issue, there are ways to provide a working environment in which women have an equal chance to thrive.

 Some of the points mentioned above would help you to achieve this.

 Is the leadership role flexible, so that someone with caring responsibilities could do it?
 Is your workplace respectful of women leaders?
 What is holding women back from leadership in your business?